tmuxinator/tmuxinator/README.md

 - ~/.tmuxinator

 This behavior is opt-in.
-If you do nothing, Tmuxinator will continue to use ~/.tmuxinator or local .tmuxinator.yml files when searching for existing project configuration files or creating new project configuration files.
+If you do nothing, Tmuxinator will continue to use ~/.tmuxinator when searching for existing project configuration files or creating new project configuration files.

 ## FAQ